greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/json-data.html.md

 JSON objects are better suited than arrays for testing containment or existence when there are many keys or elements involved, because unlike arrays they are internally optimized for searching, and do not need to be searched linearly.

-The various containment and existence operators, along with all other JSON operators and functions are documented in [JSON Functions and Operators](#topic_gn4_x3w_mq).

 Because JSON containment is nested, an appropriate query can skip explicit selection of sub-objects.
-As an example, suppose that we have a doc column containing objects at the top level, with most objects containing tags fields that contain arrays of sub-objects.
-This query finds entries in which sub-objects containing both `"term":"paris"` and `"term":"food"` appear, while ignoring any such keys outside the tags array:
+As an example, suppose that we have a `doc` column containing objects at the top level, with most objects containing `tags` fields that contain arrays of sub-objects.
+This query finds entries in which sub-objects containing both `"term":"paris"` and `"term":"food"` appear, while ignoring any such keys outside the `tags` array:

 ```
 SELECT doc->'site_name' FROM websites
   WHERE doc @> '{"tags":[{"term":"paris"}, {"term":"food"}]}';
 ```

-The query with this predicate could accomplish the same thing.
+The query with this predicate could accomplish the same thing:

 ```
 SELECT doc->'site_name' FROM websites